gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

 `v2.distanceToSegmentSq` is a function that computes the distance squared from a point to a line segment.
 We use the distance squared because it's faster to compute than the actual distance.
-Since we only care which point is furthers the distance squared will work just as well as the actual distance.
+Since we only care which point is furthest the distance squared will work just as well as the actual distance.

 Here's that in action.
 Adjust the distance to see more points added or removed.